 Meet the team

 Gradually others joined in the work and also campaigned.
-I am so grateful for these people – Craig, who wrote the Help and resources pages, and who helped many people, Andre who has supported numerous people working in the mental health field especially, Kate who has supported people, campaigned and represents us in Scotland, where the laws and rules are different but the same blame and punitive culture exists, Dave providing the same service in Wales with the same culture there too and Elsie our spokesperson for midwives and our rep on the Patients First team.
-(Elsie has now been awarded an honorary fellowship by the University of Wolverhampton in recognition of her contribution towards midwifery and her commitment towards the BME community and women’s rights, particularly in the areas of childbirth and mental health services.)
+I am so grateful for these people – Craig, who wrote a lot of the Help and resources pages, and who helped many people, Andre who has supported numerous people working in the mental health field especially, Kate who has supported people, campaigned and represents us in Scotland, where the laws and rules are different but the same blame and punitive culture exists, Dave providing the same service in Wales with the same culture there too and Elsie our spokesperson for midwives.
+(Elsie has now been awarded an honorary fellowship by the University of Wolverhampton in recognition of her contribution towards midwifery and her commitment towards the Black and Minority Ethnic (BME) community and women’s rights, particularly in the areas of childbirth and mental health services.)
 Elsie has also supported many suspended midwives in that increasingly dangerous environment and campaigns at high levels of the NHS, never giving up hope of change.

 We have all personally experienced the distress and cost of unjust, unlawful and unnecessary suspension.